apache/accumulo-website/_docs-unreleased/development/iterators.md

 from the original but is shortened by setting the startKey of the original Range to the Key last returned by the Scan, non-inclusive.

-### `seek`'ing backwards
+### seeking backwards

 The ability for an Iterator to "skip over" large blocks of Key-Value pairs is a major tenet behind Iterators.
 By `seek`'ing when it is known that there is a collection of Key-Value pairs which can be ignored can greatly increase the speed of a scan as many Key-Value pairs do not have to be deserialized and processed.

-While the `seek` method provides the `Range` that should be used to `seek` the underlying source Iterator, there is no guarantee that the implementing Iterator uses that `Range` to perform the `seek` on its "source" Iterator.
-As such, it is possible to seek to any `Range` and the interface has no assertions to prevent this from happening.
+While the `seek` method provides the [Range] that should be used to `seek` the underlying source Iterator, there is no guarantee that the implementing Iterator uses that Range to perform the `seek` on its "source" Iterator.
+As such, it is possible to seek to any Range and the interface has no assertions to prevent this from happening.

 Since Iterators are allowed to `seek` to arbitrary Keys, it also allows Iterators to create infinite loops inside Scans that will repeatedly read the same data without end.
-If an arbitrary Range is constructed, it should construct a completely new Range as it allows for bugs to be introduced which will break Accumulo.
+If an arbitrary [Range] is constructed, it should construct a completely new Range as it allows for bugs to be introduced which will break Accumulo.

 Thus, `seek`'s should always be thought of as making "forward progress" in the view of the total iteration.
-The `startKey` of a `Range` should always be greater than the current Key seen by the Iterator while the `endKey` of the `Range` should always retain the original `endKey` (and `endKey` inclusivity) of the last `Range` seen by your Iterator's implementation of seek.
+The `startKey` of a [Range] should always be greater than the current Key seen by the Iterator while the `endKey` of the Range should always retain the original `endKey` (and `endKey` inclusivity) of the last Range seen by your Iterator's implementation of seek.

 ### Take caution in constructing new data in an Iterator